deepset-ai/haystack/docs/_src/api/api/utils.md

 class EarlyStopping()
 ```

-Can be used to control early stopping with a Trainer class.
+An object that can be used to control early stopping with a Node's `train()` method or a Trainer class.
 A custom EarlyStopping class can be used instead as long
-as it implements the method check_stopping and provides the attribute save_dir
+as it implements the method `check_stopping()` and provides the attribute `save_dir`.

 <a id="early_stopping.EarlyStopping.__init__"></a>